hoffmangroup/genomedata/doc/genomedata.rst

 efficient random-access.
 Genomedata archives are currently write-once, although we are working to fix this.

-Under the surface, Genomedata is implemented as a collection of HDF5 files, but Genomedata provides a transparent interface to interact with your underlying data without having to worry about the mess of repeatedly parsing large data files or having to keep them in memory for random access.
+Under the surface, Genomedata is implemented_ as one or more HDF5 files, but Genomedata provides a transparent interface to interact with your underlying data without having to worry about the mess of repeatedly parsing large data files or having to keep them in memory for random access.

+.. _implemented: :ref:`Implementation`

 The Genomedata hierarchy: